 Yes.
 Shipping information will be in RAGBRAI’s Participant Guide, sent with your participant packet in June.
 Bike shipping information is also on on web site.
 Click here for bike shipping information.

-You MUST have at least 3 members in your group to qualify for a vehicle pass.
+You MUST register as a group, and you MUST have at least 3 members in your group to qualify for a vehicle pass.
 The Group Contact must apply for a vehicle pass with the group’s RAGBRAI entry.
 We allow 1,500 vehicle passes for each ride.
 Any vehicle taken on the route must have a vehicle pass, and campgrounds will deny entry for vehicles without a vehicle pass.
 The driver and passengers who are not already entered as riders must complete an entry form for a non-rider wristband.

 11. Can I leave a vehicle at the ending or beginning town?